 The analogy between chemical addiction and an affair is striking.
 In both cases, the first step toward recovery is admitting that the addiction is self-destructive and harmful to those whom the addict cares for most —his or her family.

 After recognizing the need to overcome the addiction, the next step is to suffer through the symptoms of withdrawal.
-Addicts are often admitted to a hospital or treatment program during the first few weeks of withdrawal to ensure total separation from the addicting substance.
+Addicts are often admitted to a hospital or treatment program during the first few weeks of withdrawal.
+This is to ensure total separation from the addicting substance.

-The way to overcome an addiction is tried and proven —abstain from the object of addiction.
+The way to overcome an addiction has been tried and proven.
+Addicts must abstain from the object of their addiction.
 Alcoholics, for example, must completely avoid contact with any alcoholic beverage to gain control over their addictive behavior.
-They must avoid places where alcohol is likely to be found, such as bars and parties.
 They must even avoid friends who drink occasionally in their presence.
-They must surround themselves with an alcohol-free environment.
-In the same way, when a wayward spouse separates from the lover, extraordinary precautions must be taken to avoid all contact with the lover —for life.
+In addition, they must surround themselves with an alcohol-free environment.
+In the same way, when a wayward spouse separates from the lover, extraordinary precautions must be taken.
+They are to avoid all contact with the lover —for life.

 Of course, my advice is not easy to implement.
 Many people who have had an affair try but fail to make a drastic and decisive break with their lover.

 The above article is adapted from the book, Surviving an Affair, by Dr. Willard F. Harley and Dr. Jennifer Harley Chalmers, published by Revell.
 This book is a great guide to understanding and surviving every aspect of infidelity —from the beginning of an affair through the restoration of the marriage.
 The authors Dr’s.
 Harley and Chalmers describe why affairs begin and end, how to end an affair, how to restore the marriage after the affair, how to manage resentment, and how to rebuild trust.
 It also guides you step-by-step from the devastating blow of infidelity to a loving and trusting marriage.

 — ALSO —

-There is also an additional article written by Dr Willard Harley Jr, that you might find helpful to read through the link provided below:
+You will find below an additional linked article written by Dr Willard Harley Jr, to read, that you might find helpful: